Friendship Force members and clubs around the world are doing spectacular work all the time!

 - Coverage from 5 days to 180 days

-For our members living outside of the U.S., we are happy to be able to provide travel insurance coverage for your Friendship Force or personal travel to the U.S. through Trawick International’s Safe Travels USA policy.
+For our non-U.S. members traveling to the U.S., travel insurance coverage for your Friendship Force or personal travel is available though Trawick International’s Safe Travels USA policy.

 Highlights for this plan include: